Symptoms of Heel Spurs and Treatments

 But why does it form?
 The most common cause is age.
-But young people who spend a lot of time on their feet can also suffer from heel spurs.
+However, young people who spend a lot of time on their feet can also suffer from heel spurs.
 Being a few pounds overweight is another factor to take into account.

-Another point to consider is that people who have a very elastic Achilles tendon may also be more prone to the formation of heel spurs, and this often escapes detection.
+Those who have a very elastic Achilles tendon may also be more prone to the formation of heel spurs, and this often escapes detection.
 Depending on your anatomy and the characteristics of your foot, you may have a higher or lower risk of developing this annoying problem.

 What are the symptoms of heel spurs?